trevisharp/VisualLogic/README.md

 Inheriths from vArray and add Random data in the vector.
 The default instance is for 50 values between 0 and 1000.

+### vSelArray

+A selection array initializate with zeros.
+The default instance is for 50 values between 0 and 1000.
+This array show the last readed/seted value.

+### vRandomSelArray

+Inheriths from vSelArray and add Random data in the vector.
+The default instance is for 50 values between 0 and 1000.

+### vPyramidSelArray

+Inheriths from vSelArray and add Pyramid data format the vector with a random maximum point.
+The default instance is for 50 values between 0 and 1000.

 ### vSurface

 A 3D Surface from y = f(x, z) function.
 The default instance is for f(x, z) = 0 with 0 <= x <= 20.0, 0 <= z <= 5.0, 0 <= y <= 5.0 and resolution of 0.1.